Code-Institute-Submissions/Mystical-Madhya-Pradesh/README.md

 ### Acknowledgements

 -   My Mentor for continuous helpful feedback.
+Its my mentor's challenges that I try to live upto.
+He pointed out in our first project meeting that I was still operating in my HTML/CSS cocoon and that helped me explore a lot more.

--   Tutor support at Code Institute for their support.
+-   Tutor support especially Miklos who helped me understand the slideshow code via a screen share session.
+That session helped me in many ways as I started to keenly follow what the code does in a step by step manner.
+He helped me use the debugger and also just taught me the general approach to JavaScript coding.